mcgill-neurotech/2024/software/data_collection_platform/README.md

 Use option (1) to send one of the four cross, beep, left, and right markers.

 If a connection to the LSL EEG stream is lost, reconnecting the stream should automatically allow data collection to continue.

+# Running the data collection platform

+First, make sure to activate the correct conda environment with `conda activate neurotech`

+Then, while the LSL Stream from the OpenBCI is started, run `python main.py` (from the data_collection_platform folder).
+Then, connect to the OpenBCI stream and marker stream with option (4).
+In the `logs/test.log` file in your IDE you should see the following: